 Where the Data Comes From

 Those two offices release these forms online as they receive them.
 We update the data daily, from big archives of XML files.
 The forms are published online individually, too.
-You can check our work by clicking the “Original Registration Form” link on each disclosure page to see the form presented visually, like this one.
+You can check our work by clicking the “Original Filing” link on each disclosure page to see the form presented visually, like this one.
 We show almost all the fields from these forms, excluding firm/client addresses, related organizations and related foreign entities — we’ve organized it in a way that we think is easier to understand for researchers, activists and journalists.

 Lobbyists handing in the form also have to list the specific issues they plan to lobby on — that’s the “congressional investigation” tag that one of Facebook’s lobbyists cited.
 These can be as abstract as “tax reform” but can also get specific, like this disclosure from the Investment Program Association, which says it will be lobbying on “Department of Labor definition of fiduciary for purposes of ERISA” and “H.R.
 10, Financial CHOICE Act of 2017.”
 When lobbying registrations cite a specific bill, our app will link you to that bill.

 The forms also list the individual people doing the lobbying.
 If one of those lobbyists used to be a member of Congress, works as a congressional staffer, or has had one of a small set of positions in the executive branch in the last 20 years, the lobbyist is required to disclose that.
 The term of art for such lobbyists is “covered,” because they’re covered by a provision of the lobbying disclosure law.
 Covered lobbyists are required to file a form called an LD-203 with their contributions to political campaigns, candidates, committees, etc. This data is not included in our database.
 You can find it here at Open Secrets.

 Here are some ways you might use the lobbyist database for research and journalism: